Associate Professor, Department of Sociology

 C120 York Hall

-My research interests include social movements, labour and inequality, globalization, the environment and climate change.
+My research interests include climate change, just transition, social movements, labour and inequality, globalization, environmental politics and social policy.
 I completed a study of anti-water privatization movements in the U.S. and Canada and a comparative study on environmental-labour coalitions and green jobs.
-My new research examines workers in traditional carbon-intensive sectors and the transition to a low-carbon economy.
+My current research examines workers in traditional carbon-intensive sectors and the transition to a low-carbon economy (funded by a SSHRC Partnership Development Grant) and the changing nature of the Canadian Environmental Movement (funded by a SSHRC Insight Grant).

 Employment, Labour and Training